Do you know what are remote and tracking branches? Tracking ones can make our lives easier, get to know why and how.

-Get a comprehensive introduction to what Node.js is, why it is different, when we should use it, what evented I/O means, and more.
+Get a comprehensive introduction to what Node.js is, why it's different, when we should use it, what evented I/O means, and more.

-Get an introduction to what software testing is, who the software tester is and other insights.
+Get an introduction to what software testing is, who is the software tester, and other insights.

-Learn about the three file states on Git (modified, staged and committed) and the three corresponding Git sections (working directory, staging area and Git directory).
+Learn about Git's three file states (modified, staged and committed), and its three corresponding sections (working directory, staging area and Git directory).

 Sometimes tricky issues arise in software development, but not all are bugs.
-Learn solid parameters to be able to decide whether something really is a bug.
+In this article you'll learn solid parameters to make sure something really is a bug.

 This article explains what a product specification (spec) is, why it's so important, and it lists some types of documents that may compose it.